MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 > **CAN'T VERIFY LICENSE** We're having trouble verifying the Office license for this device.

 In this case, the device is having problems contacting the Office Licensing Service on the internet.
 Office tries to contact the Office Licensing Service to ensure the device is properly licensed and to automatically renew a license that is about to expire.
-A device-based license is set to expire in about 3 to 4 months, so the device doesn't have to access to internet constantly.
+A device-based license is set to expire in 90 days, so the device doesn't have to access to internet constantly.
 The **CAN'T VERIFY LICENSE** message usually appears about 10 days before the license is about to expire.

 ## Transition from subscription licensing or shared computer activation to device-based licensing